 The list of lifelong costs associated with a spinal cord injury includes:

-The most common causes of spinal cord injury are motor vehicle accidents, falls, acts of violence, sports and recreation injuries and disease processes such as cancer, infection, inflammation, etc. Whether you need a motor vehicle accident lawyer or motorcycle accident attorney in Philadelphia, we’re ready to help.
+The most common causes of spinal cord injury are motor vehicle accidents, falls, acts of violence, sports and recreation injuries and disease processes such as cancer, infection, inflammation, etc. Medical malpractice (such as delay in diagnosis of a spinal epidural abscess or disc herniation) can also result in serious, permanent spinal cord injuries.
+Whether you need a medical malpractice lawyer, a motor vehicle accident lawyer or motorcycle accident attorney in Philadelphia, we’re ready to help.

 Because the spinal cord exists in a fairly closed environment, it is susceptible to mechanical compression injuries from such causes as herniated disks, cord swelling, blood collection (hematoma) or fluid collection (abscess).
 Lack of blood flow to the spinal cord (cord ischemia) is another potential cause of spinal cord injury.